 The maiden voyage begins on April 18th and lasts until April 25th.
 In the Bremerhaven starting route leads the SEAVENTURE via Wismar, Stettin, Stralsund, Copenhagen, Heligoland and Hamburg back to Bremerhaven.
 The travel costs of the seven-night cruise start in the outside cabin from 2.795 euros per person.
 For this price level, guests receive the VIVA all-inclusive offer.
 This includes full board, high-quality drinks, soft drinks, coffee specialties and the always-filled minibar.
 Tips are included in the tour price.
 Flexible meal times and international cuisine are also offered.
 Local specialties from the regions visited are the focus of enjoyment.
 Spacious outside cabins, a fitness studio and a library increase travel pleasure.

 MS Bremen in the port of Punta Arenas

-The maiden voyage will be followed by further seven-night cruises.
-The trips lead from Bremerhaven to Malmö, Kristiansand, Gothenburg, Sylt or Honfleur.
+The maiden voyage will be followed by more seven-night cruises.
+The trips run from Bremerhaven to Malmö, Kristiansand, Gothenburg, Sylt or Honfleur.
 The prices for these trips also start from 2.795 euros per person in the outside cabin.
 The best for last: If you book by December 31, 2020, guests will receive a voucher worth EUR 350 per person for the entire 2021 river portfolio from VIVA Cruises.
 The hygiene concept called VIVA's checklist, which has already proven itself on VIVA Cruises' river trips this year, is also implemented on the ocean-going ship.